jhpyle/docassemble/_docs/objects.md

 `fruit.seeds`.
 Or, if that does not work, it will look for a [`generic object`] block that offers to define `x.seeds` for a `DAObject`.

-From the interview author's perspective, `DAObject`s can be treated like ordinary [Python objects] in most ways, but there are exceptions.
+From the interview developer's perspective, `DAObject`s can be treated like ordinary [Python objects] in most ways, but there are exceptions.

 An important characteristic of all [`DAObject`]s is that they have